Let's go!

 The most important criterion OGE considers in making decisions for high demand programs is a student's academic record, including their GPA, previous courses taken, and degree.
 Inevitably, there are more qualified candidates than there are available positions for these programs.

-If the OGE is unable to grant you one of your six choices, you will be placed in a program which most closely resembles your prior selections, in either the fall or spring semester.
-Students who wish to add their name to a waitlist will be able to beginning February 25.
+If the OGE is unable to grant you one of your six choices, you will be placed in a program that most closely resembles your prior selections, in either the fall or spring semester.
+Students who wish to add their name to a waitlist will be able to do so in late February.

 If approved, students will apply to their chosen host program.
 Information regarding applying to the host program will be made available via MyOGE.